PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 ### Prioritizing requests

-1. Respond to and debug issues for _Focus_ customers (customers on Scale and Enterprise, either current or in our sales process, plus any high-paying Cloud customers)
+1. Respond to and debug issues for _Priority_ customers (customers on Scale and Enterprise, either current or in our sales process, plus any high-paying Cloud customers)
 2. Respond to and debug issues for _Subscriber_ customers (paying subscribers on Cloud, usually paying $1-500/month)
 3. Respond to and debug issues for _Community_ users (all other free Open Source or free Cloud users)
 4. Fix issues, create PRs